The Flying Saucer Conspiracy: Satellite search and other worlds

 In Chapter Two, "The First Clue", Keyhoe describes rumors of an orbiting 'space base' which he alleges is being covered up.
 Chapter Eight, "Satellite Search", discusses Clyde Tombaugh and his search for near-Earth satellites.
 In Chapter Four, "Unknown Worlds", Keyhoe reflects on an astronomer's recent estimate that inhabited planets might number in the hundreds of millions.

 In Chapter Five, "Enigma on the Moon", Keyhoe claimed that spectroscopic analysis had identified a metal bridge on the Moon.
 Keyhoe speculates about a base on the Moon.
 Chapter Nine, "Mystery on Mars", examines claims that UFOs may come from the red planet.
 Keyhoe argues that "since 1947 each close approach of Mars-at 26-month intervals-had brought a sudden increase in flying-saucer sightings."

 Gravitation propulsion

-Keyhoe encounters a Canadian UFO researcher, Wilbert Smith, who argues "The discs may create their own gravitational field — that is, they could nullify the pull of the Earth's gravity.
+Keyhoe encounters a Canadian UFO researcher, Wilbert Brockhouse Smith, who argues "The discs may create their own gravitational field — that is, they could nullify the pull of the Earth's gravity.
 If this is true, then living creatures on board could withstand sharp turns and swift accelerations.
 Actually, they would feel nothing unusual, for the force propelling the discs would apply simultaneously to every object and every being aboard."

 In Chapter Seventeen, "Oberth and the G-Field", Keyhoe discusses speculation about gravitational propulsion from professor Hermann Oberth.